Bangkok makes a great base for those who want to explore Central Thailand.

 There are many temples and royal palaces destroyed by the Burmese in Ayutthaya.
-Some of them are restored and some are still ruined which remind people the sad history of Siamese Kingdom.
+Some of them are restored and some are still ruined, which reminds people of the grim history of the Siamese Kingdom.
 You can also spot the famous banyan tree that has grown around a Buddha’s head.
 This is an iconic landmark of Ayutthaya today.

 Visitors can either take a bus or train from Bangkok and then take a tuk-tuk to explore Ayutthaya.
-This can be your option but booking a tour will save you from the hassles and you will end up enjoying more of it!
-Click each tour option for more information.
+But booking a join-in tour, a private taxi tour, or even touring around via a cruise, will save you from the hassles and help you enjoy the historic gems of Ayutthaya to the fullest.
+Click on each tour option to get some more information.

 - Ayutthaya & Bang Pa-In Palace Join-in Tour from Bangkok (+Lunch)

-- Ayutthaya Tour by Grand Pearl Cruise from Bangkok (+Lunch Buffet)
+- Tour by Grand Pearl Cruise from Bangkok (+Lunch Buffet)

 - Ayutthaya 1 Day Private Taxi Tour – from Bangkok

-If you want to know more about Ayutthaya day trip, also read: Ayutthaya Day Trip from Bangkok
+If you want to read more about going on a quick day trip to Ayutthaya, also read our blog: Ayutthaya Day Trip from Bangkok

 5. Khao Yai National Park